arnodel/golua/quotas.md

     - [CPU limits](#cpu-limits)
     - [Memory limits](#memory-limits)
   - [Random notes](#random-notes)
+## Overview

+It can be useful to be able to run untrusted code safely.
+This is why Golua allows code to be run in a restricted execution environment.
+This means the following:
+- the "amount of CPU" available to the code can be limited
+- the "amount of memory" available to the code can be limited
+- file IO can be disabled
+- the Go interface can be disabled (Golua has a non-standard `golib` builtin package)

 ### Meaning of limiting CPU
 By "amount of CPU" we mean this: the Golua VM periodically emits ticks during execution.
 Not all ticks correspond to the same number of CPU cycles but it is